axiftaj/Javascript-Roadmap-With-Assignment/README.md

 <details>
   <summary>Number Data Type Practice Question</summary>

-- Write Program to Add Two Integers and store theri sum in the third variable.
+- Write Program to Add Two Integers and store their sum in the third variable.
 - Write Program to Multiply two decimal Point Numbers.
 - Write Program to perform all arithmetic operations.
 - Write Program to Swap Values of Two Variables